LeahRoberts/DISCus/README.md

 *If you get errors, make sure python and biopython are correctly installed.*

-**Step 5.** Check that all the files are correctly placed (fastq files in reads directory, all other files in directory above reads).
+**Step 5.** Check that all the files are in the correct directory (fastq files in reads directory, all other files in directory above reads).

 **Step 6.** Run DISCus from reads directory: